 How can I find out what resources are in the Library?

-The Librarian, Mrs Clark will help you with any enquiries and the Library has a computerised catalogue Eclipse which is available to staff and students.
+The Librarian, Mrs Porter will help you with any enquiries and the Library has a computerised catalogue Eclipse which is available to staff and students.
 Click on the link to access the catalogue.
 Eclipse includes books and links to websites.

 - You do not need to login to search the database